Maria Sakkari career statistics: WTA 1000 tournaments

-Singles: 2 (2 runner-ups)
+Singles: 4 (1 title, 3 runner-ups)

-WTA career finals
+WTA Tour finals

-Sakkari debuted at the WTA Tour in 2015 at the US Open as a qualifier.
-Since then, she has won one singles title and reached an additional six singles finals.
+Sakkari debuted on the WTA Tour in 2015 at the US Open as a qualifier.
+Since then, she has won two singles titles and reached an additional eight singles finals.

-Singles: 7 (1 title, 6 runner-ups)
+Singles: 10 (2 titles, 8 runner-ups)

 ITF Circuit finals

-Sakkari debuted at the ITF Women's World Tennis Tour in 2010 at the $10K event in Mytilene in her homeland Greece.
+Sakkari debuted on the ITF Women's World Tennis Tour in 2010 at Mytilene in her homeland Greece.
 In singles, she has been in 17 finals and won seven of them, while in doubles she has been in nine finals and won five of them.
-Her biggest title on the ITF Tour was $75K Al Habtoor Challenge in doubles event in November 2015.
+Her biggest title on the ITF Circuit was the $75k Dubai Tennis Challenge in the doubles draw in November 2015.